HolographicWings/LethalExpansion/README.md

 ## Changes :
 - 1.3.26
     - Added a compatibility patch for ExtraDaysToDeadline by Ustaalon.
+    - Tweaks in the setting sync for compatibility with other mods.
 - 1.3.25
     - Fixed README link to default modules.
 - 1.3.24